The Battle of the Labyrinth

-The book follows the adventures of modern-day fifteen-year-old demigod Percy Jackson, the son of a mortal woman and the Greek god Poseidon.
-Percy and his friends Annabeth Chase, Grover Underwood, Rachel Dare and Tyson attempt to stop Luke Castellan and his army from invading Camp Half-Blood through Daedalus's labyrinth by trying to prevent the Ariadne's string from falling into his hands.
+The book follows the adventures of modern-day fourteen-year-old demigod Percy Jackson, the son of a mortal woman and the Greek god Poseidon.
+Percy and his friends Annabeth Chase, Grover Underwood, Rachel Dare, and Tyson attempt to stop Luke Castellan and his army from invading Camp Half-Blood through Daedalus's labyrinth by trying to prevent Ariadne's string from falling into his hands.

-The Battle of the Labyrinth received mostly positive reviews, with critics praising the storyline, humor and action present in the novel.
-The novel was on the Amazon Children's bestseller list and Publishers Weekly Facts and Figures bestseller list.
+The Battle of the Labyrinth received mostly positive reviews, with critics praising the storyline, humor, and action present in the novel.
+It was on the Amazon Children's bestseller list and Publishers Weekly Facts and Figures bestseller list.
 It was also the runner-up for the 2010 Indian Paintbrush Book Award.